-BY SCOTT DRURY, PE
+Engineering Rules book illustrationBY SCOTT DRURY, PE

-In both formal and informal settings, I have heard various responses about the responsibility rules.
-I have seen Professional Engineers who have been previously disciplined for not following the responsibility rules in front of the Board again for similar violations.
-I have seen Professional Engineers with 30-plus years of experience practicing in Florida ask, “So, where would I find these rules?”
-Others do not believe these rules apply to them or to their situations.
-Engineering firms that work across multiple states may have company standards that do not meet the specific requirements of Florida.
-Therefore, in this article we will explore why Florida has responsibility rules, and why it is important to know what they are and to abide by them in our engineering practice.
+In both formal and informal settings, I heard various responses about the responsibility rules.
+I saw Professional Engineers who had been previously disciplined for not following the responsibility rules back in front of the Board for similar violations.
+I heard Professional Engineers with 30-plus years of experience practicing in Florida ask, “So, where would I find these rules?”
+Others did not believe these rules applied to them or their situations.

 The responsibility rules are found in Chapters 61G15-30 through 61G15-36, F.A.C.
 The purpose of the responsibility rules is defined in 61G15-30.001, F.A.C.:

 (1) The Board has adopted these responsibility rules pursuant to section 471.033(2), Florida Statutes, to safeguard the life, health, property, and welfare of the public by promoting proper conduct in the practice of engineering and due care and regard for acceptable engineering principles and standards.
 The Board considers that professional engineers may avoid disciplinary actions by observing the procedures set forth herein.
 Failure to comply with these rules may be considered as noncompliance with subsection 61G15-19.001(4), F.A.C., unless the deviation or departure therefrom is justified by the specific circumstances of the project in question.
 Furthermore, these rules are intended to apply as general guidelines where no contractual relationship exists between the parties addressed herein.
 These rules are not intended to take precedence over contractual relationships developed between the parties addressed herein, so long as those contractual relationships do not violate Chapter 471, F.S., or the stated purpose of these responsibility rules.
 These responsibility rules shall apply to every person holding a license as a professional engineer, and every qualified engineering business organization, as appropriate.
-A professional engineer’s practices, education, training, experience, qualifications, technical competence, conduct, and responsibilities in connection with his authorized engineering practice, services, and creative work are subject to regulation solely by the Board of professional engineers, the courts, and local jurisdictions.
+A professional engineer’s practices, education, training, experience, qualifications, technical competence, conduct, and responsibilities in connection with his authorized engineering practice, services, and creative work are subject to regulation solely by the Board of Professional Engineers, the courts, and local jurisdictions.

 Let’s break this purpose down into a few key pieces:

-- The Board has statutory authority to safeguard the life, health, property, and welfare of the public through regulating engineering in Florida.
+• The Board has statutory authority to safeguard the life, health, property, and welfare of the public through regulating engineering in Florida.

-- Section 471.033(2), F.S., requires the Board to create rules to define what acts or omissions could constitute grounds for disciplinary action.
+• Section 471.033(2), F.S., requires the Board to create rules to define what acts or omissions could constitute grounds for disciplinary action.

 (2) The board shall specify, by rule, what acts or omissions constitute a violation of subsection (1).

-- Failure to comply with the responsibility rules may be considered non-compliance and can result in disciplinary action.
+• Failure to comply with the responsibility rules may be considered non-compliance and can result in disciplinary action.

-- The responsibility rules apply to every Professional Engineer and qualified engineering business offering engineering services in Florida.
+• The responsibility rules apply to every Professional Engineer and qualified engineering business offering engineering services in Florida.

 In other words, the responsibility rules establish a minimum professional standard of care in the practice of engineering.
 A professional standard of care is typically “the standard provided by a reasonably prudent professional in that line of work.”
-The responsibility rules were created to further develop this definition, so that both the public and Professional Engineers would be aware of this minimum professional standard of care.
+The responsibility rules were created to further develop this definition so that both the public and Professional Engineers would be aware of this minimum professional standard of care.

 Many people have said something similar to this: “The project got through permitting.
 I complied with the requirements of _____ code.
 Why do I have to look at another set of requirements?
 The Board should just let us follow those requirements without giving us their own.”
 This gives a negative connotation to the rules.

-A professional engineer’s practices, education, training, experience, qualifications, technical competence, conduct, and responsibilities in connection with his authorized engineering practice, services, and creative work are subject to regulation solely by the Board of professional engineers, the courts, and local jurisdictions.
+A professional engineer’s practices, education, training, experience, qualifications, technical competence, conduct, and responsibilities in connection with his authorized engineering practice, services, and creative work are subject to regulation solely by the Board of Professional Engineers, the courts, and local jurisdictions.

 However, I want to challenge each of you in two specific ways regarding the responsibility rules: